-Search is a powerful Slack feature: You can go back to just the right file or conversation in an instant.
+Search is a powerful Slack feature: in an instant, you can go back to just the right file or conversation.
 If you’ve mastered the basics of searching in Slack, here are some more advanced tips to focus your searches.

-Using quotation marks allows you to search for a certain phrase.
-If you search for “a hot potato”, you’ll only see messages or files that contain the exact phrase.
+Use quotation marks to search for a specific word or phrase.
+If you search for “a hot potato”, you’ll only see messages or files containing that exact phrase.

 Note: You can only put the asterisk at the end of a word, and you must use at least three letters.

-For example, you can enter /s annual meeting to search your entire Slack team for the words “annual” and “meeting”.
+For example, let's say you're looking for information about the upcoming annual meeting.
+You can enter /s annual meeting to search your entire Slack team for the words “annual” and “meeting”.

-Slack doesn’t support fuzzy searching, so misspelled search terms won’t return the correctly-spelled alternative.
-This may be something we add in the future!
+Slack doesn’t support fuzzy search, so misspelled search terms won’t return the correctly-spelled alternative.
+This may be something we add in the future. 🔮